AlanConstantino/pi-cloud-server/README.md

   - For drag'n'drop uploads

 ## Emoji Legend
-❌ - not possible/not implemented
+- ❌ not possible/not implemented
-❗ - attention/note
+- ❗ attention/note
-✅ - done
+- ✅ done
-🔜 - will get implemented soon/working on it
+- 🔜 will get implemented soon/working on it
-🤷 - maybe
+- 🤷 maybe
+&#38;

 ## Table of Contents
 - [pi-server](#pi-server)